AaronMoroney/dataStructuresAndAlgorithms/JavaScript/SAMMIE BAE/# LinkedLists.md

         this.head = new SinglyLinkedListNode(value); //creates a new node w/ value } else {
-        // head of list stored in temp, preserves the link to the rest of the list var temporaryValue = this.head;
-        // new node is created with value, new node assigned as new head of the list. this.head = new SinglyLinkedListNode(value);
-        // the next pointer of the new head node is set to point to the old head node (now stored in temp).
+        // head of list stored in temp, preserves the link to the rest of the list var temporaryNode = this.head;  // new node is created with value, new node assigned as new head of the list. this.head = new SinglyLinkedListNode(value); // the next pointer of the new head node is set to point to the old head node (now stored in temp). this.head.next = temporaryNode;
-        // this inserts the new node at the beginning of the list this.head.next = temporaryValue;
     }
     //increments the size property of the list, keeping track of the total number of nodes. this.size++;